Rogdham/pyzstd/index.rst

 .. py:class:: SeekableZstdFile

     Subclass of :py:class:`ZstdFile`.
 This class **only** supports `Zstandard Seekable Format <https://github.com/facebook/zstd/blob/dev/contrib/seekable_format/zstd_seekable_compression_format.md>`_ file or 0-size file.
+It provides relatively fast seeking ability.

-    Note that it doesn't verify/write the XXH64 checksum field, using :py:attr:`~CParameter.checksumFlag` is faster and more flexible.
+    Note that it doesn't verify/write the XXH64 checksum fields, using :py:attr:`~CParameter.checksumFlag` is faster and more flexible.

-    :py:class:`ZstdFile` can also read "Zstandard Seekable Format" file, but doesn't have fast seeking ability.
+    :py:class:`ZstdFile` can also read "Zstandard Seekable Format" file, but no fast seeking ability.

     .. versionadded:: 0.15.8